-Although the KJV Bible translates gabiysh as "pearls" in Job 28:18, many other translations render the word as "crystal."
-Interestingly, the natural gemstone still shows up in this quote, as several Bibles (ESV, HCSB and NASB) translate the Hebrew paniyn (Strong's #H6443), found at the end of the verse, as pearls.
+Although the KJV Bible translates gabiysh as this gem in Job 28:18, many other translations render the word as "crystal."
+Interestingly, this stone still shows up in this quote, as several translations (ESV, HCSB and NASB) translate the Hebrew paniyn (Strong's #H6443) as this natural gem.

 No mention shall be made of coral or of crystal (Hebrew gabiysh); the price of wisdom is above pearls (Hebrew paniyn - Job 28:18, ESV).

 This stone is the second most referenced gemstone in the entire KJV Bible, primarily due to its use in the New Testament (see Matthew 7:6, 13:45 - 46 and our article about one of these parables).
 It is also one of the two major gems in Scripture that are produced organically (the other being coral) as opposed to inorganically.

 Natural pearls, which are composed primarily of calcium carbonate, are created within the soft tissue of living shelled mollusks (usually clams).
 Anciently, because they were rare to find, many oysters had to be gathered and opened (thus killing them) in order to find one of these gems.
 One modern method for making these gemstones more available is producing them in farms that use human as well as natural processes to create them.